mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 |T: Key Door Person.|(off screen) T indicates that her mother is the person she is referring to|

 Gesture analysis (explained in a the methodology chapter) is valuable to shed light on this exchange.
 It is the indication that the mother is the person who will be responsible for implementing the GDP that the child is tangentially prompting to be implemented.

+**Notes to integrate here**

+While the child makes direct delegation they are free to undertake other activities.

+- At certain points in the create stage the parent needs total concentration and is not able to respond effectively to requests of  attention.
+- At times the parent asked the child to seek help from facilitator.
+- At another time, when the child was bored waiting for parent debugging, she approached the facilitator to ask for help on behalf of the adult without prompting.

+This activity away from the screen could in some models be seen an non-productive.
+However, in a community model of learning this can be seen as legitimate peripheral activity [@lave_situating_1991], or as an observation stage of LOPI model [@rogoff_learning_2014].

+Indeed while this arrangement seems mutually suitable, the possibility for children to not engage in community activities is seen by Rogoff [-@rogoff_cultural_2003; -@rogoff_organization_2016] as an important characteristics in participation based models of learning.

 #### Informal task division